ThatGuyCalledGuy/Work-Experience-Project/README.md

  Current Bug List:

-- Navbar's buttons cannot use href, so they are relatively useless since they cannot guide anyone anywhere
+- Navbar's buttons cannot use href, so they are relatively useless since they cannot guide anyone anywhere -On About page: the text is against the border - add a margin or padding

  Ideas: